mx-alex/mx/README.md

 Preparation for start MX :
-  -  install the server preferably in unicode on any computer in your local network
+  -  install IRIS or CACHE preferably in unicode on any win-computer and start terminal
-  -  import m-routines vmx.ro in any M-namespace then start terminal and: DO ^ZSTU (or: JOB tcp^MX1)
+  -  import m-routines vmx.ro in any M-namespace (USER> zn "yournspace" DO ^%RI) then: DO ^ZSTU
   -  copy **.xlsb files and all folders to a separate folder on the any win-computer, for example, to c:\mx\
   -  edit the [connections] table in the MX_CONFI.xlsb
   -  run mx.xlsb (MS EXCEL be sure, required dot . as system-decimal-delimiter)